wilsonte-umich/aws-shiny-server/README.md

 server config  # edits file /srv/private/server-config.sh
 ```

-## Setting up your app(s) on the server
+## Set up your app(s) on the server

 ### Copy your app code to the instance

-Use the following command to clone a single git repository that contains your app code, as specified in config variable APP_GITHUB_REPO.
+Use the following command to clone a single git repository that contains your app code,
+as specified in config variable APP_GITHUB_REPO.
 You will need to provide credentials if your repository is private.

 ```sh
 server clone # clones the repository set in server-config.sh, if any
 ```

 Alternatively, use whatever method you'd like to get your Shiny app on your AWS instance.
-If you will host more than one app from the same server, you must leave the APP_GITHUB_REPO config entry blank and manually clone or create all apps.
+If you will host more than one app from the same server, you must leave the APP_GITHUB_REPO
+config entry blank and manually clone or create all apps.

 ### App configuration requirements